kanamandarajesh/simply-jet/README.md

-# Here are the Terraform configurations to create the VPC and Networking components.
+# A.Here are the Terraform configurations to create the VPC and Networking components.
 ## 1.VPC Module

 The vpc.tf will define the VPC, including public and private subnets across multiple Availability Zones.which included with variables.tf we have configured.